Capturing RISC-V Instruction Traces with TracerV

 For profiling purposes, FireSim also supports automatically producing stack traces from this data and producing Flame Graphs, which is documented in the TracerV + Flame Graphs: Profiling Software with Out-of-Band Flame Graph Generation section.

 In all FireChip designs, TracerV is included by default.
-Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of one-or-more cores.
+Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of each core they wish to trace (there should be one bridge per core).
 By default, only the cycle number, instruction address, and valid bit are collected.

 To improve simulation preformance, FireSim does not collect and record data